How Relevant Is Data Visualisation?

 Before delving into applications, let us first define data visualization, with a particular look to business contexts.

-According to SAS, “Data visualization is the presentation of data in a pictorial or graphical format.
+, “Data visualization is the presentation of data in a pictorial or graphical format.
 It enables decision makers to see analytics presented visually, so they can grasp difficult concepts or identify new patterns.”

 Data visualization has broader applicability than some business people might assume.
 It applies not to finance and sales only, but to any activity that can be measured and improved on the basis of hard metrics.